 Glasgow is the largest city in Scotland, with just under 600,000.

-As the former “Second City of the British Empire”, it has been a major industrial, maritime and trading centre for centuries.
+As the former “Second City of the British Empire,” it has been a major industrial, maritime, and trading center for centuries.

-Many of Glasgow’s cultural attractions are near the School, from cinemas, independent and foreign-language films at the Glasgow Film Theatre, or the Theatre Royal, which is the home of the Scottish Ballet, to the Glasgow Piping Centre, where you can learn to play Scottish bagpipes there is something for everyone.
+Many of Glasgow’s cultural attractions are near the School.
+From cinemas and independent and foreign-language films at the Glasgow Film Theatre to the Theatre Royal, which is the home of the Scottish Ballet, to the Glasgow Piping Centre, where you can learn to play Scottish bagpipes, there is something for everyone.

-If you are interested in live music, visit Glasgow Royal Concert Hall, the O2 ABC venue, or Glasgow Hydro, and there is also a wide range of clubs and bars in the city centre with music to suit all tastes.
+If you are interested in live music, visit Glasgow Royal Concert Hall, the O2 ABC venue, or Glasgow Hydro.
+There is also a wide range of clubs and bars in the city centre with music to suit all tastes.

 There are many museums and Art Galleries to visit, such as the Glasgow Museum of Modern Art or Kelvingrove Museum.